sgryjp/dependency-license-collector/README.md

   - GitHub Personal Token for API access.
 - `MAX_WORKERS`
   - Number of worker threads to use.
+    If omitted it will be the number of CPUs.

 > [!TIP]
 > This command can read environment variables from `.env` file at the current directory.